China Center of Adoption Affairs: Adoption to the United States

 The United States is ranked as the number one destination for children adopted abroad, and since 2000, U.S. residents have adopted more children from China than any other country.

 China first allowed adoptions to the United States in 1991, when 61 children were issued immigrant visas.
 Between 1991 and 2005, the number of American adoptions of Chinese children had increased tremendously, with a total of 62,906 children have been adopted by U.S. residents during that time.
 However, in recent years, largely as a result of adoption scandals, the number of American adoptions of Chinese children declined from a high of 7,906, in 2005, to 2,587, in 2011.
+For years, China was deemed one of the safest countries for adoption and due to the One Child Policy there was a significant influx of abandoned children, primarily young girls in need of families.
+There is mounting evidence that child-trafficking rings were present in China.
+A notable case occurred in Hunan province where orphanages were reported to have bought babies from traffickers with little recorded information of their provenance, before reselling them to other orphanages or families, with many being adopted internationally.

 According to U.S. State Department statistics, the number of immigrant visas issued to Chinese orphans per year is as follows: